mikekreuzer/zine/README.md

 $ gem install zine
 ```

-Then generate a new site scaffold, cd to a new folder and:
+To generate a new site scaffold, cd to a new folder and:

 ```shell
 $ zine site
 ```

 Then update your site's name, your name & so on in zine.yaml.
+Pay particular care to the Upload section, if you want to use Zine as an SFTP uploader to deploy files that've changed, you'll need to edit this section to include your remote server's details, as well as the path to a YAML file with your username & password (nil for that if you're using SSH without a password).

 ## Day to day usage